mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_z2.rst

 The Native Instruments Traktor Kontrol Z2 is a 2+2 channel USB :term:`HID` mixer/controller with an integrated audio interface.
 It has two full channels and two further channels with limited controls.
-The Traktor Z2 is intended for a :term:`DVS` systems and is  provided with Traktor Scratch MK2 Vinyls and CDs.
+The Traktor Z2 is intended for a DVS systems and is provided with Traktor Scratch MK2 :term:`timecode` Vinyls and CDs.

 -  `Manufacturer’s product page <https://www.native-instruments.com/en/products/traktor/dj-mixer/traktor-kontrol-z2/>`__
 -  `Virtual DJ Hardware Page <https://www.virtualdj.com/manuals/hardware/ni/z2.html>`__